xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/innerfiles.md

+Inner file references contained within this compound.

 ## Signature

 ```typescript
 innerFiles?: InnerFileDataModel[] | undefined;
 ```

+## Remarks

+Contains references to files that are logically contained within this compound.
+This property captures file relationships extracted from 'innerfile' XML elements, providing visibility into compound-to-file associations in the documentation structure.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>